This homemade vanilla extract recipe is really simple to make and a great alternative to pricey store-bought vanilla or imitation vanilla.

 How Is Vanilla Extract Made?

 Making homemade vanilla extract is very easy.
 All you need is a few vanilla beans, some alcohol (the kind you drink), and a little bit of time.
 The vanilla beans sit in the vodka releasing their amazing flavor for a few weeks.
+Here are the basic for how to do it:

 What Kind of Alcohol Should I Use for Vanilla Extract?